 Congratulations!
 Your money management is now on autopilot.
 Not only are your bills paid automatically and on time, but you’re actually saving and investing money each month.

-Most importantly, whenever you’re eating out, or you decide to buy a new pair of shoes or fly out to visit your friends or get the “Pro” version of that web app you’ve been eyeing, you won’t feel guilty because you’ll KNOW that your finances are being handled — automatically.
+Most importantly, whenever you’re eating out, or you decide to buy a new pair of shoes, fly out to visit your friends, or get the “Pro” version of that web app you’ve been eyeing, you won’t feel guilty because you’ll KNOW that your finances are being handled—automatically.

 Excerpt from Ramit Sethi’s book, I Will Teach You To Be Rich.
 Used with permission.

 If you liked this post, you’d LOVE my Ultimate Guide to Personal Finance

 It’s one of the best things I’ve published, and totally free – just tell me where to send it: